4th July 2022

 The lunch was again successfully held at Tottington Manor, where the guests enjoyed some delightful food from an extensive list of options – with not a slice of turkey nor brussels sprout in sight!
 The event was made even better by the weather on the day, with bright blue skies and glorious sunshine – an added boost to what could typically have been a dull old February day.
 On reflection, Gwen was very pleased that so many guests were able to make this event and to have enjoyed some great company in a convivial and happy atmosphere which filled the room.”

 5th February 2020

-A Curling morning was organised by Simon Powlson was held - Simon reports
+A Curling morning was organised by Simon Powlson, he reports:-

 A great deal of excitement (or noise) and various bowling techniques were displayed, with a final gathering at the Windmill Inn, close by, for lunch and prize giving.

 Having had much discussion on how “I was robbed, and the equipment was faulty”, it was disclosed that the top scoring men were, Chanctonbury’s Ray Gatward and Stuart Arnold, respectively.
 For the ladies, it was Vanessa Edwards of Storrington and Pat Beard of Chanctonbury.
 The top scoring teams were Storrington Ladies (lane 6) and Mixed Club Men’s (lane 7).

 This year the competition was very high, with close scores, between both clubs which only means it will have to be held again next year – when will this rivalry stop?

 17 December 2019

 All monthly coffee morning gatherings this year have been organised by Clive and Angela Jones.
 They have reported on this event as follows:-